The pitfalls of D.I.Y will writing

 - It can be used to protect your beneficiaries, for example, from being taken advantage of financially

 This guide will help you understand that having your will drafted professionally can save anxiety and cost in the long run.
 Our team are experts at helping individuals draft a will and will ensure your will and documents are legal and valid.
 Contact us on today to speak to our friendly team.

 Why should I get proper legal advice?

-A home-made will is often at risk of being declared invalid because the terms of the will are ambiguous or the will might result in a partial intestacy because the will fails to effectively dispose of your assets in the correct manner.
+A homemade will is often at risk of being declared invalid because the terms of the will are ambiguous or the will might result in a partial intestacy because the will fails to effectively dispose of your assets in the correct manner.

 - The Courts of Chancery entertain a steady stream of litigants vying to show that they were the intended beneficiary from a poorly drafted will

-- Legal documents still use old fashioned language, more often than not, and yet the implication of a single incorrect word can affect what your will intends.
+- Legal documents still use old-fashioned language, more often than not, and yet the implication of a single incorrect word can affect what your will intends.

 - The interpretation of will clauses in professionally drafted wills have stood the test of time for centuries